EBSSA supports Govt plan for skills change in construction

 NOTE:

-The Engineering and Building Services Skills Authority (EBSSA) was convened by Actuate UK members together with leading sector bodies BEAMA, CIPHE, MCS & TICA to provide a credible authoritative voice for skills across all engineering and building services.
+The Engineering and Building Services Skills Alliance (EBSSA) was convened by Actuate UK members together with leading sector bodies BEAMA, CIPHE, MCS & TICA to provide a credible authoritative voice for skills across all engineering and building services.
 The scope of EBSSA covers the skills requirements to design, install and commission decarbonised energy storage, heating, hot water and transport solutions, whilst ensuring adequate indoor air quality for occupants.
 This includes supporting services in enabling the adoption and application of these technologies, such as upgrading properties electrical system and supplier design services.

 Key objectives of this skills coalition are to provide analysis based on transparent data on skills demand and supply, and utilise this evidence to highlight needs, educate, influence policy makers and providers to close the skills shortage gaps with measurable interventions.